 - Bottle – This is one of the more labor-intensive parts of homebrewing.
 Basically, you will mix about 4-5 oz. of priming sugar with a cup of water and place it in the bottling bucket (the one with the spigot).
 Then, transfer the beer from the fermenter to the bottling bucket.
 Next, attach a transfer hose and bottle filler to the spigot and fill and cap about 48-50 twelve-ounce bottles.
 Your beer recipe kit will come with instructions for how to do this.
-You might also check out this helpful video from the American Homebrewers Association.

 - Wait 2-3 weeks and enjoy! – During this time, the yeast in the beer consumes the priming sugar and carbonates your homebrew.

 That wasn’t so hard, was it?!
 Now you have several weeks worth of delicious, homemade beer!